giuseppecurci/Vegan_shop_software/README.md

 *   List products in stock
 *   Update information about a product(such as selling price, quantity and purchase price)
 *   Keep track of profits and sales

+# **Caveat**

+This project constitutes the final examination of the introductory course in Python produced by Profession AI.